 Whisker poles let you “pole out” your jib or genoa to weather, on the opposite side from the main, when broad reaching or running downwind.
 The sail sets well instead of flopping limp and useless, extending out away from the mainsail’s wind shadow, maximizing its projected area and providing a substantial boost in speed with little trimming required.
-They’re used in non-spinnaker racing and shorthanded cruising, whenever you what to get to your destination with dispatch.
+They’re used in non-spinnaker racing and shorthanded cruising, whenever you want to get to your destination with dispatch.

 What's the right length of pole for my boat?

 Telescoping whisker poles let you use one pole with furling headsails or multiple sized jibs and genoas—one size fits all.
 Your pole should usually be adjusted so it is 100% of the length of the headsail being flown, measured from tack to clew.